-As prescribed in FAR 19.702, in negotiated / sealed bidding acquisitions, each solicitation of offers /invitation for bids to perform a contract or contract modification, that individually is expected to exceed \$650,000 (\$1.5 million for construction) and that has subcontracting possibilities, shall require the apparently successful offeror to submit an acceptable subcontracting plan.
-Subcontracting plans are not required from small business concerns, for personal services contacts, for contracts or contract modifications that will be performed entirely outside of the United States and its outlying areas, or for modifications to contracts within the general scope of the contract that do not contain the clause at 52.219-8, Utilization of Small Business Concerns (or equivalent prior clauses, e.g., contracts awarded before the enactment of Public Law 95-507).
+Subcontracting plans are not required from small business concerns, personal services contacts, contracts or contract modifications that will be performed entirely outside of the United States and its outlying areas, or for modifications to contracts within the general scope of the contract that do not contain the clause at 52.219-8, Utilization of Small Business Concerns, in solicitations and contracts when the contract amount is expected to exceed the simplified acquisition threshold (or equivalent prior clauses, e.g., contracts awarded before the enactment of Public Law 95-507).
 The clause at FAR 52.219-9 Small Business Subcontracting Plan is not required to be inserted in an acquisition that is a set aside or is to be accomplished under the 8(a) program (Ref: FAR 19.708(b)(1)).

-The award threshold for small business subcontracting plans is \$700,000 (\$1,500,000 for construction) for contracts awarded on or after October 1, 2015, and \$650,000 (\$1,500,000 for construction) for contracts prior to October 1, 2015.
+The award threshold for small business subcontracting plans is \$750,000 (\$1,500,000 for construction) for contracts awarded on or after June 30, 2020, \$700,000 (\$1,500,000 for construction) for contracts awarded on or after October 1, 2015, and \$650,000 (\$1,500,000 for construction) for contracts prior to October 1, 2015.
 This threshold is established by the clause rather than a provision, and does not automatically update when the FAR is revised.
 Subcontracts awarded pursuant to Government prime contracts issued before the latest threshold change may therefore require small business subcontracting plans at a lower threshold.
 Small business subcontractors do not need to submit a plan, nor is one required when the prime contract includes 52.212-5, or if the subcontractor provides a commercial item subject to the clause at 52.244-6.